mixua/meraki-webhook-lambda/README.md

 # Meraki alert listener Fn()
 [Meraki Webhooks](https://create.meraki.io/guides/webhooks/)

-An AWS Lambda to listen for [Cisco Meraki](https://meraki.cisco.com) alert webhooks.
+**What's this?:** An AWS Lambda to listen for [Cisco Meraki](https://meraki.cisco.com) alert webhooks.

-purpose: Meraki Webhooks are a powerful and lightweight new way to subscribe to alerts sent from the Meraki Cloud when something happens.
+**Purpose:** Meraki Webhooks are a powerful and lightweight new way to subscribe to alerts sent from the Meraki Cloud when something happens.
 They include a JSON formatted message and are sent to a unique URL where they can be processed, stored or used to trigger powerful automations.

 ## Usage